Rossi Law Offices, Ltd. is a debt collector

 We are trying to collect a debt that you owe.
 We will use any information you give us to help collect the debt.

-Connecticut Motor Vehicle Excise Tax FAQs
+Connecticut Motor Vehicle Tax FAQs

 Under Connecticut law, a motor vehicle is taxed for the assessment year(s) it is registered.
 The motor vehicle grand list occurs on October 1st so any vehicles you have registered on October 1st are assessed for the entire year, October 1st through September 30th.
 The tax for that period becomes due on the following July 1st.
-For example, if a motor vehicle was registered in your name on October 1, 2016, then the tax on the vehicle was billed July 1, 2017.
+For example, if a motor vehicle was registered in your name on October 1, 2019, then the tax on the vehicle was billed July 1, 2020.

 Motor vehicles registered after October 1st and before August 1st of the following year are assessed on the supplemental list in which taxes are prorated from the date of registration forward.
 These supplemental taxes then become due on the following January 1st.
-For example, if a motor vehicle was registered in your name on December 1, 2016, then the tax on the vehicle was prorated and billed on January 1, 2018.
+For example, if a motor vehicle was registered in your name on December 1, 2018, then the tax on the vehicle was prorated and billed on January 1, 2020.

 If you permanently leave the state, you must return your registration plates to the Registry of Motor Vehicles and apply for a tax credit with the tax assessor, otherwise, the tax will continue to be assessed until the registration is cancelled or expires as explained above.